-To gain an understanding of the two terms, I will separate them and provide the legal definition and explain the term from the business perspective.
-Once you understand the terms, I will then explain how a business can slip into the legal quagmire and how the owner of the business can lose his rights to control the business.
-Finally, I’ll describe some tools to help prevent this entire process from unfolding.
+To gain an understanding of the two terms, each has their own respective legal definition and usage within business.
+Once you understand the definition of the terms, this article goes into how a business can slip into the legal quagmire and how the owner of the business can lose his/her rights to control the business.
+Finally, some tools are explained to help prevent this entire process from unfolding.

-The most common form of insolvency as most businesses if not all businesses will experience a cash flow issue to pay their bills.
-I’m not sure why it is referred to as ‘Equity Insolvency’ because the term equity usually deals with the bottom section of the balance sheet.
-But I believe it received this label because there is inadequate cash (working capital or equity) to pay your bills.
+The most common form of insolvency most businesses, if not all businesses will experience is cash flow to pay their bills.
+This is referred to as ‘Equity Insolvency’ because the owner(s)/shareholders have failed to properly fund working capital, i.e. adequate cash to meet the daily needs of the business.

 It is effectively the inability to pay current liabilities when they come due.
 Often it is seen as a shortage of cash in an accounting period necessitating deferral of payment of bills due.
 This form of insolvency is strictly the lack of cash to pay your bills.
 A lack of cash doesn’t mean you are poor businessman, it just means that there is a true, hopefully temporary, issue with the ability to pay your current bills.